Fulham Cross Academy: Results

+18% of all grades were at grade 7 and above in 2024.
+Notable achievements have been seen in History, where over a third of grades were grade 7 and above, and in Triple Sciences, especially Biology, where over 40% were in grade 7 and above.

 Facilities

 Facilities include specialist science and design and technology blocks, a multi-use Astroturf sports pitch and gym on site and a fully equipped performing arts centre.

 Sixth form

 Fulham Cross Academy operates a sixth form provision in conjunction with Fulham Cross Girls' School.
 The sixth form is housed in a building that was formerly Fulham Enterprise Studio.